carlos-urena/cocoglut/readme.txt

 ** lib

-   the library compiled as a Mac OSX dynamic library (.dylib) file
+   The library compiled as a Mac OSX dynamic library (cocoglut.dylib) file, and also compiled as a static file (cocoglut.a).
+   Both files are removed on clean.

 ** src